Juniper/contrail/doc/cluster.md

 Cluster manages clustering of contrail/orchestrator components, currently cluster service is triggered by agent service.

-Agent service does the following,
+Agent service does the following:

-* Watches for changes in contrail_cluster resource.
+- Watches for changes in contrail_cluster resource.
 For each change in resource.
+Change can be creation, update or deletion of a contrail_cluster resource.
 - Creates the contrail-cluster.yml input config file for cluster service.
 - Runs cluster service(one-shot) with the input config file(contrail-cluster.yml).
-   Change can be creation, update or deletion of a contrail_cluster resource.

-Cluster service does the following,
+Cluster service does the following:

-* Creates the input file for the provisioing tool (ansible/helm).
+- Creates the input file for the provisioning tool (ansible/helm).
-* Triggers the ansible playbook or helm chart
+- Triggers the ansible playbook or helm chart
-* Updates the provisioning status/provisioning logs in the contrail_cluster object.
+- Updates the provisioning status/provisioning logs in the contrail_cluster object.

 TODO: Run cluster service independent of agent service as a daemon and make it watch for
-      events in etcd service to trrigger provisioning tool.
+      events in etcd service to trigger provisioning tool.

 ## Requirements